|Eric V. Slud

 Some further work on internal evaluation of biases due to weighting adjustment for nonresponse in a longitudinal survey (SIPP, Survey on Income and Program Participation) is described in my Nov.
 2007 FCSM talk.
 A paper describing the contents of that talk more fully can be found here, and in a form that appeared in the Journal of Official Statistics, here.
 Other recent work on simultaneous nonresponse-adjustment and calibration of weights in complex surveys can be found in a Census SRD Technical Report.

-(II) Survival data analysis, which includes both semiparametric inference and clinical trial design issues.
+(II) Survival data analysis, which includes both semiparametric inference and clinical trial design issues, as well as a selection of my journal papers on biostatistical survival analysis.
 The semiparametric work emphasizes maximization of variants of nonparametric likelihoods, especially in Transformation and Frailty models.
-Further work on a general approach to efficient semiparametric estimation described in slides from a talk given in the IISA Conference, June 14, 2002.
+A general approach to efficient semiparametric estimation described in slides from a talk given in the IISA Conference, June 14, 2002.
 Other work relates to decision-theoretic optimal early-stopping procedures and new designs in clinical trials.

-(IV) Pharmaceutical Statistical Methods: with my student Meiyu Shen (of FDA, co-advised with Estelle Russek-Cohen also of FDA), I have worked on several aspects of the design of regulatory clinical trials.
+(IV) Pharmaceutical Statistical Methods: with my student Meiyu Shen (of FDA, co-advised with Estelle Russek-Cohen also of FDA), I have worked on several aspects of the design of regulatory clinical trials, in particular on sample size calculation for two-period crossover bioequivalence trials and on distribution of noisy measurements generated from pharmacokinetic models.

 (V) Large-scale data problems with emphasis on cross-classified data, Principal Components (paper on representation of tongue surface during speech, appeared in the journal Phonetica), and clustering.
 More recently, I have had two students (Yang Cheng and Sophie Tsou) obtain PhD's working on Factor Analysis models.
 A talk I gave on this work in 2005 [and then again in the Diffusion Wavelet RIT in Fall 2007] can be found here.